AvadEu/esppm/README.md

 The last step us to launch application.
 There are two ways to do it.

 1. First one is to configure settings we care about in ``conf.toml`` file and run ``launch.py`` module.

     ```shell
     python launch.py
     ```

 2. Second way is to manually start server using `uvicorn`.

     ```shell
-    uvicorn app.api.application:app
+    uvicorn app.api.application:app --host 0.0.0.0 --port 8080
     ```

 ## Project structure&nbsp; 🏗️